Egypt's Morsi Praised For Cease-Fire As Talks Begin

 The cease-fire between Hamas and Israel has been a political boost for Egyptian President Mohammed Morsi.
 The Islamist leader spent hours in meetings and on the phone with world leaders, including President Obama, and got results: a cessation of violence that puts Egypt back on the international map.
 But Morsi faces a test Thursday night, when negotiations on the details begin.

-SECRETARY HILLARY CLINTON: This is a critical moment for the region.
-Egypt's new government is assuming the responsibility and leadership that has long made this country a cornerstone of regional stability and peace.
+U.S. Secretary of State Hillary Clinton called it "a critical moment for the region" after the cease-fire deal was announced in Cairo.
+"Egypt's new government is assuming the responsibility and leadership that has long made this country a cornerstone of regional stability and peace," she said.

 In an interview with Telemundo in September, President Obama struck a wait-and-see attitude.

 "I don't think that we would consider them an ally, but we don't consider them an enemy.
 They are a new government that's trying to find its way," he said of Egypt.

 But analysts say Morsi has proved himself and his organization, the Muslim Brotherhood, to be major political players on the world stage, and if the cease-fire agreement between Hamas and Israel holds, it will be a shining achievement.
 But it's also a risk: Morsi made Egypt the guarantor of the cease-fire.

 Samer Shehata, an Egypt expert at Georgetown University, calls the deal "an unmitigated victory for Morsi."

 Morsi used Egypt's historic links with Israel through its intelligence to convey messages to the Israeli government from Hamas, while speaking directly to the Hamas leadership as well as other Palestinian factions during the eight-day crisis.

 "Morsi did something seemingly undoable: He condemned the Israeli military action and supported the Palestinian people," Shehata says, "and at the same time was actively involved and seen as the most likely broker for a truce."